open-neuromorphic/open-neuromorphic.github.io/content/page/events/index.md

 ### Speaker's bio
 Catherine (Katie) Schuman is an Assistant Professor in the Department of Electrical Engineering and Computer Science at the University of Tennessee (UT).
 She received her Ph.D. in Computer Science from UT in 2015, where she completed her dissertation on the use of evolutionary algorithms to train spiking neural networks for neuromorphic systems.
 Katie previously served as a research scientist at Oak Ridge National Laboratory, where her research focused on algorithms and applications of neuromorphic systems.
 Katie co-leads the TENNLab Neuromorphic Computing Research Group at UT.
 She has over 100 publications as well as seven patents in the field of neuromorphic computing.
 She received the Department of Energy Early Career Award in 2019.

-## 2023-04-04: Gregor Lenz: Hands-on session with Sinabs and Speck
+## 2023-04-04: Gregor Lenz, Hands-on session with Sinabs and Speck

  ![Gregor Lenz](gregor-lenz.jpeg)